Phase I Trial of Oral Metronomic Topotecan and Oral Pazopanib to Treat Recurrent/Persistent Gynecologic Tumors

 Inclusion Criteria:

-- Subjects must provide written informed consent prior to the performance of study specific procedures or assessments, and must be willing to comply with treatment and follow-up.
+- Subjects must provide written informed consent prior to the performance of study specific procedures, and must be willing to comply with treatment and follow-up.

 - Maximum of two total prior treatments (this includes neoadjuvant, adjuvant, and metastatic settings) for the recurrent or persistent gynecologic tumors including chemotherapy, hormonal therapy, investigational therapy, radiation therapy, etc.)